DenisTis/rnweb/README.txt

 Remember, "create-react-native-app",
 should use components from EXPO when possible.

+DEBUGGING
+To do debug, try to get standalone version of React-devtools:
+(Better implement it as a project dependency) npm install -g react-devtools start by typing react-devtools
+(!Learn how to use react-devtools)

 Probably Redux should be implemented to update all views once language is being changed.